What to do if you have any concerns or complaints?

-The first step if you have any concerns over our service is to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues.
-Most issues can be resolved quickly and amicably at this stage, however if you feel uncomfortable discussing your concerns with that person then the Head of the Department will be available to discuss a matter informally with you and do their best to resolve the problem.
+Your first two (informal) steps: firstly do contact the person who is working on your case to discuss your concerns and they will do their very best to resolve any issues.
+Most issues can be resolved quickly and amicably at this stage, however if you feel uncomfortable discussing your concerns with the individual directly then their Head of the Department will be available to discuss the matter informally with you, and take action to resolve the problem.
 Heads of Departments and their contact details can be found on our people section of our website.

-Your third (formal) step If after speaking to the HOD you feel the issue has not been dealt with to your liking or you do not wish to deal with the person concerned or their head of department, or wish to make a formal complaint for any other reason, please contact Neil Douglas, who is the Director in charge of Client Care or by post to our office address.
-You can also send an email to our dedicated email address – firstname.lastname@example.org.
-Making a complaint will not affect how we handle your case.
+Your third (formal) step If after speaking to the HOD you feel the issue has still not been dealt with to your satisfaction, please direct your formal written complaint to Neil Douglas, who is the Director in charge of Client Care (or by post to our office address).
+You can also send an email to our dedicated email address: email@example.com.
+Please be assured making a complaint will have no negative impact on how we handle your case.

-If you do not want a meeting or it is not possible, we will aim to send you a detailed written reply to your complaint, including suggestions for resolving the matter, within four weeks of sending you the acknowledgement letter, however if the issue is complex this may take up to eight weeks from the date of your complaint.
+Should you not wish to attend a meeting in person (or it is not possible), we will aim to send you a detailed written reply to your complaint, including suggestions for resolving the matter, within four weeks of sending you the acknowledgement letter.
+However if the issue is complex this may take up to eight weeks from the date of your complaint.

 If it is not possible to deal with your complaint in this timeframe we will inform you of the delay and the reasons.
 However we will do our best to resolve the matter as soon as practicable.

-Please be assured there are no charges for the conduct of a complaints investigation.
+Please be assured there are no costs for the conduct of a complaints investigation.

-Under our professional regulations we have eight weeks to consider your complaint.
+We have eight weeks to consider your complaint.
 If for any reason we are unable to resolve the problem between us within that time frame, then you may ask the Legal Ombudsman to consider the complaint.
-The Legal Ombudsman is an independent ombudsman scheme that resolves complaints about lawyers.
-It can be contacted at PO Box 6806 Wolverhampton WV1 9WJ or telephone 0300 555 0333 or via
+The Legal Ombudsman may be contacted at PO Box 6806, Wolverhampton, WV1 9WJ.

 If you have concerns about our behaviour, such as dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic then you can raise your concerns with our regulators, the Solicitors Regulation Authority at http://www.sra.org.uk/consumers/problems/report-solicitor.page